secondsun/chuubos-bot/chuubos-api/README.md

 # deployment

-`./mvnw clean package -Dquarkus.container-image.build=true` will build the container.
+`./mvnw clean package -Pnative -Dquarkus.container-image.build=true` will build the container.
 After that it is simple enough to deploy to openshift

 # endpoints